In what year was the basilica built?

 Who owns the basilica?

-The Notre-Dame Basilica of Montréal belongs to and is managed by La Fabrique de la paroisse Notre-Dame de Montréal, a non-profit organization that also manages Notre-Dame-des-Neiges Cemetery.
+The Notre-Dame Basilica of Montréal belongs to La Fabrique de la paroisse Notre-Dame de Montréal, a non-profit organization that also manages Notre-Dame-des-Neiges Cemetery.

 Are there any concerts at the basilica?